-Kids are such a playful thing.
-From being awake to going to sleep, they wanted everything around them to be imaginative which aids their fantasy.
-DIY loft bed plans easily fulfill this need without the need to cost a fortune.
+Kids are such playful things.
+From being awake to going to sleep, they imagine everything around them to be part of their fantasy.
+DIY loft bed plans fulfill this need without needing to cost a fortune.

-For many parents, the process of setting a theme for their child’s room requires knowing what the child likes in particular.
+For many parents, setting a theme for their child’s room requires knowing what the child likes in particular.
 But this is only half of the battle.
-The process also involves decorating the room with toys or art which revolves around the chosen theme.
-While not necessarily expensive, having to do a complete overhaul of a specific room can be, in itself, very costly.
+The process also involves decorating the room with toys or art which revolve around the chosen theme.
+While not necessarily expensive, a complete overhaul of a specific room can be, in itself, very costly.

 Advantages of DIY Loft Bed Plans

-A loft bed is not your typical bunk bed where one frame is stacked onto another, or even multiple others.
-However, like a bunk bed, this type of bed is, by usual design, accessible only by a ladder.
+A loft bed is not your typical bunk bed in which one frame is stacked onto another, or even multiple others.
+However, like a bunk bed, this type of bed is accessible only by a ladder.

-However, one difference between the two is that loft beds do not normally have another bed below it.
-Oftentimes, that space is left for another important thing such as a play area or storage.
+However, one difference between the two is that loft beds normally don’t have another bed below them.
+Often, that space is left for another important thing such as a play area or storage.

-Unlike bunk beds, a loft bed provides an extra space for a child’s creativity or leisure.
-This particular difference allows loft beds the flexibility to take whatever design they may inhibit which a bunk bed would not.
+Unlike bunk beds, a loft bed provides extra space for your child’s creativity or leisure.
+This allows loft beds the flexibility to take whatever design is most suitable to the room.

-While this does not suggest that bunk beds cannot be modified arbitrarily, loft beds have undeniable better perk of being customizable.
-Equally as important, it also saves you the money of spending for a complete redesign of a room by it being the center of your child’s attention.
+While bunk beds can be modified arbitrarily, loft beds have undeniable perk of being much more customizable.
+Equally as important, it saves from spending on a complete redesign of a room by making being the center of your child’s attention.

 DIY Loft Bed Plans to Consider

-So, if you are looking for quality loft bed designs to pattern for your kid’s room, look no further than these:
+So, if you are looking for quality loft bed designs to match your kid’s room, look no further than these:

 Camp Loft Bed

-Made mostly from just high-quality pieces of wood and the right space to build it from the ground-up, this design by Ana White is inexpensive.
-For just a total of $50 worth of materials, this bed design is totally durable and secure for your child.
-The only downside of having a loft bed of this makeup is that no child would ever want to leave the room when in it.
+Made mostly from high-quality pieces of wood, all you need is the right space to build it from the ground-up.
+This design by Ana White is inexpensive – for a total of just $50 worth of materials, this bed design is totally durable and secure for your child.
+The only downside of having a loft bed like this is that no child would ever want to leave the room when they are in it.

 Fire Station Loft Bed

-This particular design by Ana White may not fully live up to the usual blueprint of a loft bed.
-This one, particularly, borders between a bunk and a loft bed.
-But while undeniably inhabiting a bed on the ground area, White claims that the lower area is meant to hold toys not a place to sleep on.
+This particular design by Ana White may not fully live up to the usual blueprint of a loft bed, as it borders between a bunk and a loft bed.
+But while it has a bed on the ground area, White claims that the lower area is meant to hold toys and is not a place to sleep on.

 The Handmade Home’s Simple Loft Bed

-Simple yet fun-looking, this blueprint care of The Handmade Home is obviously meant for the boys.
-Simple the theme may be, there is an obvious advantage to aesthetics in adding a bit of extras such as a curtain to this design makes it even more special.
+Simple yet fun-looking, this blueprint from The Handmade Home will be enjoyed by all of your kids.
+Simple the theme may be, adding extras such as a curtain and the rope ladder to this design makes it even more special.

 Afloat.ca’s Basic Loft Bed

-When you want a DIY loft bad plans that simply work and does not require any unnecessary embellishments, this Afloat.ca design is for you.
-Very much plain from the outset, this is barebones loft bed at its finest.
+When you want a DIY loft bed plan that simply works and doesn’t require any unnecessary embellishments, this Afloat.ca design is for you.
+Plain from the outset, this is a barebones loft bed at its finest.

 Kids Clubhouse Loft Bed

-Training your child to become independent early in life did not come as easy as having to reserve him a place all by himself.
-This blueprint by Build Something lives up with that idea.
+Training your child to become independent early in life is not as easy as just reserving him a place all for himself.
+This blueprint by Build Something lives up to that idea.
 Designed to be a house small enough to fit in a room, this design is your child’s own tiny property—or so it appears.

 Loft Bed with Lego Storage

-If having plenty of storage is a consideration in building a loft bed apart from the sleeping area itself, you can never go wrong with this design.
-With the lower area dedicated to holding Lego toys with, this is any kid’s play and sleeping area in a single package.
-Do note, however, that the original design may be a little too tall as it almost reached the ceiling.
-Luckily, you are at your own leisure in not sticking true to the original.
+If having plenty of storage is one of your main considerations when building your loft bed, you won’t go wrong with this design.
+With the lower area dedicated to holding Lego toys, this is a play and sleeping area in a single package.
+Do note, however, that the original design may be a little too tall for smaller rooms as it almost reaches the ceiling of this room.
+Luckily, you don’t need to stick exactly true to the original.
 Credit goes to The House of Wood.

 Modern Loft Bed for Junior

-A stray off from the typical old-world look, this modern-looking loft bed blueprint by Lowe’s exhibits shapes and contours unlike before.
-This design is perfect for the modern kid who likes to get what the best of the present has to offer.
+Straying from the typical old-world look, this modern-looking loft bed blueprint by Lowe’s exhibits shapes and contours unlike any others.
+This design is perfect for a modern kid who likes to enjoy the present.

 Loft Bed with Playhouse

-Embodying the image of a retro bus, one can easily mistake this design to be portable.
-While it has a depiction of some wheels, they are not functional.
-Instead, this particular loft bed design is as static as a fixture when placed in a room.
+Embodying the image of a retro bus, you might easily think that this design is portable.
+Unfortunately, while it has a depiction of wheels, they are not functional.
 The roofing is obviously the place for the bed whereas the inside is meant as a small play room.
-Thanks to Instructable for giving out the idea.
+Thanks to Instructables for the idea.

 Loft Bed with Desk and Bookcase

-Having to pool together a bed, a desk, and a tiny bookcase in a single space is the highlight of this design.
-This space-saving design is ideal for households who have very limited space to allot for a child’s room.
+Pooling together a bed, a desk, and a tiny bookcase in a single space is the highlight of this design.
+This plan is ideal for households who have very limited space to allot to their child’s room.
 Again, this is another brain child by Ana White.

 Tiny Cottage Loft Bed

-Brimming with feminine elements, this particular design is for girls who like the idea of home beneath their beds.
-The door and the windows that the cottage incorporate makes for inviting component for girls to play in.
+Brimming with chic elements, this bed is perfect for any child who likes a softer design.
+The door and the windows of the cottage are inviting for children to play in.
 This brilliant design by Ana White is a variation of the original Fire Station loft bed blueprint.

 Small-budget Loft Bed

-If budget is a little too tight but having a functional loft bed is a must.
-You can never go wrong with this design.
-Basic enough to remove excess embellishments, this is a simple loft bed design that fits any parent’s budget.
+If your budget is a little too tight but having a functional loft bed is a must, you can never go wrong with this design.
+Basic enough to remove excess embellishments, this is a simple loft bed design that will fit any parent’s budget.
 This budget-friendly idea is thanks to Renovation-Headquarters.com.